 Join thousands of students from Portland and beyond at the Arlene Schnitzer Concert Hall to experience an educational concert – just for youth!
 The Oregon Symphony orchestra gives students a memorable musical experience by combining the expansive emotional impact of classical music with historical and social concepts that relate to their lives and learning today.

 9:30 & 11 am

 Norman Huynh, conductor

-The program will include:
+The program includes:

 Make a difference in the lives of young people with a gift to the Oregon Symphony!Support music education now